pravinchandankhede/pravinchandankhede.github.io/_posts/2024-12-13-AgenticAI.md

 ---
-title: Agentic AI - Architecture, Evolution, Challenges & Benefits
+title: Agentic AI - Architecture, Evolution, Patterns & Benefits
 date: 2024-12-13 10:30:30 +/-TTTT
-categories: [Architecture, AgenticAI, RAG, LLM]
+categories: [AI, Architecture, AgenticAI, RAG, LLM]
 tags: [agenticai, ai, semantic kernel, llm, rag]     # TAG names should always be lowercase
 description: We will see what are AI Agents and what type of challenges it solves.
 media_subpath: "/assets/images/posts/2024-12-13"